Solid year for Norwegian literature export in 2013

 - Translations from Norwegian into Nordic languages are financed predominantly through funding from the Nordic Council of Ministers.

-See NORLA’s allocated translation subsidies in 2013 enclosed.
+See NORLA’s allocated translation subsidies in 2013 below.